 How would you know if you are lactose intolerant or not?
-Medical practitioners associate these symptoms with lactose intolerance – bloating, gas, diarrhoea and abdominal pain.
+Medical practitioners associate these symptoms with lactose intolerance – bloating, gas, diarrhea and abdominal pain.

 The severity of lactose intolerance depends from person to person, just as the level of lactose in different dairy products.
 Any processed and packaged item from the supermarket that has ‘milk solids’ listed in the ingredients most certainly has lactose in it.

 ‘Can I Drink Protein Shakes If I’m Lactose Intolerant?’

 Just because you’re diagnosed as lactose intolerant doesn’t mean you have to let go of the benefits of protein shakes.
 In terms of protein shakes, there are both dairy as well as non-dairy options that are safe to be consumed by people who are lactose sensitive.
 If you’re going online to find your suitable supplements, then you can check these protein powders that are lactose-free.

 The two types of protein in cow’s milk are whey and casein, both have lactose.
 Some types of whey protein powder contain less lactose than others and may be safe for people with lactose intolerance.
 Before trying any whey protein shake, you must get an approval from your doctor.